 / session.execute

 If you have questions or change requests about MLE, please create a ticket or contact Oracle Support.
+Users of Oracle Database 23ai Free can refer to the Database Free forum.

 This project welcomes contributions from the community.
 Before submitting a pull request, please review our contribution guide.